Deep Dive into C/C++ Compilation and Linking: Introduction

 Name Value Class Type Size Line Section

-We now understand the important function of the linker—resolving the undefined symbol problems of the minimal executable file (why minimal?
-We'll discuss this later).
-Any linking where you failed to provide the corresponding information telling it the specific contents of the definition (the source code for used functions was left out) will fail!
-Finally, after the linker searches around, as long as there are undefined symbols (that is, symbols whose Class is U in nm or dumpbin), the linker will raise an error telling you about all the undefined symbols.
-At this point, your solution is very simple—find the relocatable files for these symbols (generally, build systems keep source file names and relocatable file names the same, differing only in extension), and provide them during linking!
-This is the only way to resolve undefined reference in all compilation scenarios without dynamic libraries.
+We now understand a key function of the linker: resolving undefined symbols in the smallest possible executable (why "smallest"?
+We'll discuss that later).
+Any link where you fail to provide the corresponding information defining the specific content (like missing the source code for a used function) will fail!
+After the linker finishes its search, if any undefined symbols remain (that is, symbols with a Class of U in nm or dumpbin), the linker will raise an error telling you exactly which symbols are undefined.
+The solution is quite simple at this point—find the relocatable files for these symbols (generally, build systems keep the source filename and relocatable filename identical, differing only in extension), and provide them during linking!
+This is the only way to resolve undefined reference errors in scenarios without dynamic libraries.

-Now that we've looked at the nm output, we can answer the entire question:
+Now that we've looked at the output from nm, we can answer the whole question:

-• A: The answer is that the compiler compiles symbols into instructions the computer can understand, mapping function symbols to addresses.
-For global variables, it maps a global variable to a specific access location in the data segment.
+- A: The answer is that the compiler compiles symbols into machine-understandable instructions, mapping function symbols to an address.
+For global variables, it maps a global variable to a specific access location within the data segment.

-• Q2: What do our variables and functions actually mean to the computer?
+- Q2: What do the variables and functions we write actually mean to the computer?

-• A: It's merely associating our addresses with variables that have specific meanings to us.
-Whatever name you give them doesn't matter.
-After processing by the compiler and linker, only a string of addresses remains for the computer—if you ask it what that is, it doesn't know!
-Ask nm!
+- A: It's just associating our addresses with variables that have specific meaning to us; the name you choose doesn't matter.
+After processing by the compiler and linker, only a string of addresses remains for the computer—if you ask me what that is, I don't know!
+Ask

-The previous section mentioned that if the linker cannot find a symbol's definition to connect it with a reference to that symbol, it gives an error message.
-So, what happens if a symbol has two definitions at link time?
+The previous section mentioned that if the linker cannot find a definition for a symbol to connect with a reference to that symbol, it will give an error message.
+So, what happens if a symbol has two definitions during linking?

-I won't rush to give the answer; try it yourself first.
-For example, restore the definition of extern_func in demo_extern, and immediately modify our demo.c like this:
+I won't rush to give the answer; try it out yourself first.
+For example, restore the definition of extern_func in demo_extern, and then immediately modify our demo.c like this:

 int un_g_initialized_var;